Sarah Ann Blocker

-Sarah Ann Blocker (October 27, 1857 – April 15, 1944) was an American educator, a founder of Florida Memorial College.
+Sarah Ann Blocker (October 27, 1857 – April 15, 1944) was an American educator and co-founder of Florida Memorial College.
 She was inducted into the Florida Women's Hall of Fame in 2003.

 Early life

-Blocker earned her teaching certificate in Atlanta in 1883.
+Blocker earned her teaching certificate at the University of Atlanta in 1883.

 Career

 Blocker taught at Florida Baptist Academy from 1892, and was head of the normal department there.
 Blocker is credited with co-founding Florida Memorial College by arranging the merger of Florida Baptist Institute and Florida Baptist Academy, to form the Florida Memorial and Industrial Memorial Institute.
-Blocker was Dean of Women at the Institute by 1935.
+Blocker served as both Dean of Women and vice president at the institute by 1935.
 One of her students at Florida Baptist Academy was philanthropist Eartha M. M. White.
 Another was author Zora Neale Hurston.

 Personal life and legacy

 Sarah Ann Blocker died in 1944, aged 86 years.
+She was originally buried on the Florida Memorial's St. Augustine campus alongside fellow co-founder and president, Nathan W. Collier.
+In 1968, when the institution relocated, both remains were moved to Woodlawn Cemetery.
 In 2003, Sarah Ann Blocker was inducted into the Florida Women's Hall of Fame by Governor Jeb Bush.
 The following year, she received a posthumous honorary doctorate as part of the 125th-anniversary celebration at Florida Memorial University.
-There is a Sarah A. Blocker Meritorious Service Award given annually by Florida Memorial University.
+The university honors her legacy by naming one of its building Sarah A. Blocker Hall.
+She is also commemorated, alongside other key figures of the institution, through the Collier-Blocker-Puryear Park.
+Additionally, there is a Sarah A. Blocker Meritorious Service Award given annually by Florida Memorial University.